Merenstein & Gardner's Handbook of Neonatal Intensive Care

 Key Features

-- Unique!
-A multidisciplinary perspective is provided by an editorial team of two physicians and two nurses, and each chapter is written and reviewed by a physician and nurse team, so information mirrors the real-world experience in a neonatal intensive care unit.
+- UNIQUE!
+Multidisciplinary author and contributor team consists of two physicians and two nurses, with each chapter written and reviewed by a physician-nurse team to ensure that information mirrors current, real-world practice in a neonatal intensive care unit.

-- Unique!
-Clinical content is in color, so you can quickly scan through chapters for information that directly affects patient care.
+- Critical Findings boxes and tables outline symptoms and diagnostic findings that require immediate attention, helping you prioritize assessment data and steps in initial care.

-- Unique!
-Parent Teaching boxes highlight the relevant information to be shared with a patient’s caregivers.
+- UNIQUE!
+Clinical content highlighted in color allows you to quickly scan for information that directly affects patient care.

-- Critical Findings boxes outline symptoms and diagnostic findings that require immediate attention, helping you prioritize assessment data and steps in initial care.
+- UNIQUE!
+Parent Teaching boxes highlight relevant information to share with a patient’s caregivers.

-- Coverage in clinical chapters includes pathophysiology and etiology, prevention, data collection, treatment, complications, outcomes, prognosis, and parent education.
+- Clinical images, graphs, and algorithms illustrate clinically relevant concepts in neonatal intensive care.

 Table of Contents